Do you ever come across pins on Pinterest that offer advice on how to build a sensory wall for your kids?

 “Sensory integration is an innate neurobiological process and refers to the integration and interpretation of sensory stimulation from the environment by the brain.”

-And the more sensory integration included into your child’s day, the more their brain is able to process sensory stimulation from the environment.
+And the more you incorporate sensory integration into your child’s daily routine, the more your child’s brain will be able to process the sensory stimulation that they receive from their surroundings.

-When sensory integration is added to your child’s life, you will see profound benefits which include an increase in attention and focus and a decrease in anxiety and stress.
+When you introduce sensory integration into your child’s life, you will notice profound benefits, some of which include an improvement in their ability to pay attention and concentrate as well as a reduction in their level of anxiety and stress.

 Benefits Of Sensory Integration

 - Calms meltdowns and sensory overload

 - Increases attention span

 - Helps develop emotional regulation

 Anything revolving around is fascinating to my son.

 Because he suffers from autism, he has a propensity to have an intense interest in revolving or circular objects such as marbles, the wheels on toy cars and trucks, and even rolls of duct tape.